 - Onboarding at Constant Contact feels like a journey with a guide.
 You create a list, choose a newsletter template, and quickly send out a campaign.
 Many Constant Contact reviews written by non-marketers emphasize that they hardly needed any training before they could send their first appeal or announcement.

-- At Mailchimp, the first week is more about doing a lot of planning.
+- At Mailchimp, the first week is mostly about planning.
 To get the most out of the tool, you have to figure out audiences, tags, and journeys.
 The step will be rewarding later, but it can annoy teams that are only willing to send a message.

-In case your senders are not marketing professionals, the learning curve of Constant Contact vs Mailchimp will be more favorable to Constant Contact.
+If your senders are not marketing professionals, the learning curve for Constant Contact will be more favorable than for Mailchimp.

 Editor Experience & System Speed